helloswayamshah/alkira-login-screen/README.md

 4. Navigate to the `backend` directory, and run `npm install`.
 5. Make sure that `.env` file exists in the `backend` directory with all the required AUTH0 secrets and credentials provided in the provided `.env`.
 These variables are required for authentication to work.

+## Running the Project
+1. Navigate to the `backend` directory on a terminal and run the command `npm run dev`.
+2. Open a new terminal and navigate to the `frontend` directory and run the command `npm run dev`.
+3. The frontend server will now be running on `http://localhost:3000`, which can be opened in the browser.